MKXL354/http-server/README.md

 This is an HTTP sever written from the ground up in java.
 It uses Spring Boot for DI, Config and Logging otherwise the entire web support is written manually without Spring Boot Web.
 This project uses Maven as dependency manager.

+This server supports HTTPS protocol by default and features a sample keystore + passwords.
+It can be configured not to use
+HTTPS entirely or use different keystore and password.

 # Usage

 The spring starter module added can be built with maven, added as a dependency to any other spring project and run as